-- Total amount of payments received from insurance, itemized with respect to each specific crop and with respect to the date of each payment.
+- Total amount of payments received from insurance, itemized with respect to each specific crop and showing the date each payment was received.

-- Name(s) of insurance carrier(s) from whom payments were received.
+- Name(s) of insurance carrier(s) making the payments.

 The election may be made on an amended return.
 However, once the election is made — it is binding for the taxable year for which it is made unless the commissioner consents to its revocation.

 Payment is based on price, quantity and quality of the commodity produced.
 Only the payment for destruction or damage is eligible for the IRC Section 451(d) deferral.
 Therefore, a farmer who receives compensation from an RP crop insurance policy must determine the portion of the indemnity payment due from crop destruction or damage rather than from reduced market prices when making an election to postpone recognition of income.